Back

 Exercise in the home is a growing trend with live and on-demand fitness platforms like Les Mills, ClassPass, and Wellbeats making it easier to work out from home.

-The global virtual fitness market size was valued at $16.4 billion in 2022 with the on-demand market (pre-recorded videos) segment accounting for the largest market share.
+The global virtual fitness market is projected to reach $106.4 billion by 2030, with the on-demand market (pre-recorded videos) segment accounting for the largest market share.

 Live commerce